The October ‘43 Travel Grant

 In case the project is delayed due to current corona-situation, a postponement is possible.

-Submit your application in a separat form (the form will open when the 2021 applications open in 2021.
-The form is in Danish but applications can be submitted in English).
+Submit your application here (the form is in Danish but applications can be submitted in English).

-The Travel Grant Award Ceremony will take place every year in October/November at a public event in Copenhagen, (travel to/from Copenhagen is not covered by Humanity in Action or the travel grant).
-The grantee will commit him-/herself to tell about their project at next year’s award.
+The Travel Grant Award Ceremony will take place in February 2022 at a public event in Copenhagen, (travel to/from Copenhagen is not covered by Humanity in Action or the travel grant).
+The grantee is comitted to tell about the project at next year’s award.

 The travel grant will be distributed according to the board’s decision in either one portion a year for the amount of DKK 30,000 or divided in two smaller portions of DKK 15,000 each.
 It is the Travel Grant Board who selects the recipient or recipients.
 Board members: Mette Davidsen, cultural editor, Politiken, Anders Jerichow, Senior Correspondent at Politiken and former Chair of the Humanity in Action Denmark Board of Directors through many years, and Annette Milner, Client Services Director at Brandhouse and manager of the October ’43 Travel Grant.

 For further information, please contact Annette Milner, Humanity in Action Denmark, email: email@example.com